 Medical and Dental Record Retention

-Retaining well-maintained patient records helps medical and dental professionals ensure continuity of care and protect against any future professional liability claims.
-The availability of accurate records also provides protection against licensing board complaints and peer review inquiries and can help when responding to investigations by governmental compliance agencies.
-The potential for billing audits by the Centers for Medicare and Medicaid Services or commercial third-party payers provides further motivation to create—and store—complete documentation.
+Retaining well-maintained patient records helps medical and dental professionals ensure continuity of care; protect against any future professional liability claims, licensing board complaints, and peer review inquiries; and can assist when responding to investigations by governmental compliance agencies and billing audits.

 Basis for Keeping Medical and Dental Records

-Without the patient’s record, a medical or dental professional might not be able to show that the treatment was appropriate and that it met the standard of care.
+Without the patient’s record, a healthcare professional might not be able to show that the treatment was appropriate and that it met the standard of care.
 Simply relying on the practitioner’s testimony of general habit and practice to show that the standard of care was met—without supporting documentation to establish the treatment that was rendered—often fails to convince a jury that the treatment the patient received was consistent with professional standards.

 Federal Law, State Law, and Case Law